Skip to main content

 • The (members only) BIC partnering platform;

-• The partner search section of the Funding & tender opportunities Portal (see below).
+• The partner search section of the Funding & tender opportunities portal (see below).
 For more information, please consult Q 1.1.

-Via the partner search facility of the Funding & tender opportunities Portal (available after Call publication on 4 Apr 2025), organisations can find partners for (CBE JU and other) project ideas among the organisations registered in the Portal.
-This facility can be accessed via:
+Via the partner search facility of the Funding & tender opportunities portal (available after call publication in April 2026), organisations can find partners for (CBE JU and other) project ideas among the organisations registered in the P

 • A central page